CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 ### _Note_
 If you have an `Option / * Name` column, it must also have an `Option / * Value` column.

+## Image Sources
+Put the URLs for the product's images separated by a pipe character e.g. `|`.
+Proxy-Cart will download the images during the import and re-upload them into your data store.

+### _Note_
+These images are not variant specific.
+The variant image column is where you specify variant images.

+### _Note_
+You won't be able to change your image filename after that image has been uploaded.
+Don't upload images that have _thumb, _small, or _medium suffixes in their names as these will be created automatically.

+## Image Alt Texts (can be left blank)
+The text that describes the images separated by a pipe character e.g. `|`.
+Useful if images cannot be displayed or a screenreader passes over an image—the text replaces this element.

 ## Variant SKU (can be left blank)
 The SKU of the product or variant.
 This is used to track inventory with inventory tracking generics.